-Ventriculoperitoneal (VP) shunt survival in patients developing hydrocephalus After cranial surgery.
+Ventriculoperitoneal (VP) shunt survival in patients developing hydrocephalus after cranial surgery

-A retrospective charts review was done over a 10-year period at our institution.
+Material and methods: A retrospective charts review was done over a 10-year period at our institution.
 Kaplan-Meier survival curves and Log-Rank (Cox-Mantel) test were used to analyze various factors affecting VP shunt survival.

-Among the 67 cases included, a total of 28 (46.3%) patients had undergone cranial surgery for brain tumors.
+Results: Among the 67 cases included, a total of 28 (46.3%) patients had undergone cranial surgery for brain tumors.
 The overall rate of shunt failure was 14.9% at a mean follow-up of 16 months.
 Shunt failure in pediatric patients (20%) was slightly higher than that in adult patients (13.5%).
 The median time to first shunt failure was adversely influenced by a history of brain tumor (p = 0.019), prolonged antibiotic therapy (p = 0.018) and administration of steroids (p = 0.004).

-Shunt survival was worse in patients who developed hydrocephalus following cranial surgery performed for brain tumors and those who received either steroids or prolonged antibiotic therapy.
+Conclusion: Shunt survival was worse in patients who developed hydrocephalus following cranial surgery performed for brain tumors and those who received either steroids or prolonged antibiotic therapy.
 Thus post-cranial surgery hydrocephalus represents a unique subset of hydrocephalus.